costrojs/costrojs.github.io/docs/store.md

 ### getStore

-Get the data associated with the key in the component store or in another component if the optional `path` parameter is specified.
+Get the data associated with the key from the component store.
+If the optional `path` parameter is specified, the data is extracted from the component associated with the path.

 **Signature**